-Step 1 – trace the armhole curve
+Step 2 – trace the armhole curve

+Fold the t-shirt in half and lay it on a piece of paper.
+I used an A4 sheet to trace the contour of the armhole from the shoulder seam to the underarm seam.
 There’s no need to be super precise, but make sure that your drawn line is about the same length as the t-shirt armhole curve.

-- Quick note – I know that there’s a difference between the front and back of a sleeve.
+Quick note – I know that there’s a difference between the front and back of a sleeve.
 Normally, the armhole is cut deeper into the front of the t-shirt than the back.
 But for this peasant top pattern, this difference doesn’t matter.
 The front and the back pattern pieces are identical.

+Next, you have to extend the original curved line to increase freedom of movement and make room for the top elastic casing.
 How much should you extend the curve?
-Well, that depends 1. on the type of blouse and 2. on the size you want to make.
+Well, that depends 1. on the type of blouse and 2. the size you want to make.

-For an off-shoulder top, add about 2″ to your curved line.
+For an off-shoulder top, add about 1-2″ to your curved line.
 That’s enough to include an elastic casing, and given that the armhole curve will be identical to the t-shirt curve, there will be plenty of room and comfort.

-If a classic peasant blouse is what you want, the curve extension (the pink line in the above picture) should measure about 3” for a women’s top, and less for a toddler’s top (I’d say 2″).
+If a classic peasant blouse is what you want, the curve extension (the pink line in the above picture) should measure about 2-3” for a women’s top, and less for a toddler’s top (I’d say 1-2″).

 These numbers are approximations, but now you get the idea.
 Use your own judgement.
 You also have to take into account how wide your elastic casing will be, and whether you want a ruffled neckline.